ruifrcosta/gasrapido/docs/memory-bank/activeContext.md

 ## Current Focus
 Based on the tasks.md file, the current development focus is on:
-1. Completing the Intelligence Engine implementation
+1. Implementing supplier and courier invitation flows
-2. Finishing work on the alert and notification system
+2. Completing the invitation system with document verification
-3. Implementing administrative controls
+3. Creating edge functions for invitation management
-4. Adding price transparency features
+4. Developing the document verification and approval system

 ## Recent Changes
 - Intelligence Engine service has been implemented